La Conçon

 Between her popularity at the brothel and her skills at games, she was able to amass a considerable sum by the time New Orleans legalized prostitution in 1897.
 Her first Storyville brothel was a mere ‘crib’ named The Bumblebee House, which she operated despite still working at Hattie Townsend’s newly-legal house.
 Eventually La Conçon had made enough money from her various pursuits to purchase a large house on Basin Street which she named “Chateau d’Arrête Ton Char”.

 La Conçon was dedicated from the first to make her house the finest in Storyville, and her first year or so seemed likely to reach that goal.
-Her girls were chosen for a specific look of refinement, dressed in fine French lingerie, and even given lessons (a local schoolteacher bartered her time in return for the girls’ services, and especially their discretion).
-The Chateau’s decor and furnishings were elegant, featuring Tiffany windows, crystal chandeliers, online gift baskets, and a number of expensive oil paintings; La Conçon recovered a number of items that had been lost after the sale of her parents’ house.
+Her girls were chosen for a specific look of refinement, dressed in fine French lingerie, jewelry, especially silver sterling rings and necklaces and even given lessons (a local schoolteacher bartered her time in return for the girls’ services, and especially their discretion).
+La Conçon believed that the delicate silver jewelry raised the bar of beauty for her ladies but also marked each of her girls in connected to her Chateau.
+Thus creating an identifier for her and her clientele.
+This is not something we associate silver jewelry with anymore.
+Infact silver, or silver-looking jewlery is so common place now that most people own atleast one piece of silver or imitation silver jewelry.

 Not far past the prime of her life, comfortably affluent, and mingling with (or at last possessing incriminating information on) many of the most influential people in the region — the turn of the century should have been the best years of La Conçon’s life.
 However, fate (and consequences) were to deal her one of the most unexpected and tragic blows of an already-tumultuous life.